 Continue this all the way down your tree.

-Watch this fun Christmas paper craft video to see the whole process.
+Watch our fun Christmas paper craft video to see the whole process.

 You can add presents to the bottom.
 My little one even ended up adding bows and a bit more shimmer on her tree.